FAQ

 all the metadata.
 Categories are also used to group tracks in the track

 selector.
-New categories can be added with the --category
+New categories can be added with the --category option from

-jbrowse add-track
+jbrowse add-track.

 Alternatively, you can add a metadata key to a track, which will be used in the faceted track selector: